Rosenkowitz sextuplets: Biography

 Mother Susan Wilson is a native Briton who emigrated to South Africa in 1967.
 The record shows that the father Colin divorced Susan in 1989.

 As of 2013 the Rosenkowitz children lived in various locations around the world.
-David in Australia, Nicolette Cape Town (SA) and London (UK), Grant and Samantha in Cape Town (SA), Jason in Cork (Ireland), Emma in London (UK), and Elizabeth in Kent (UK).
+David in Australia, Nicolette Cape Town (SA) and London (UK), Grant and Samantha in Cape Town (SA), Jason in Ireland, Emma in London (UK), and Elizabeth in Kent (UK).